dpw1/ezgram/README.md

 1. Backup the database often

-Easy Insta Bot saves all users you have followed and unfollowed in a local database.
+IGDroid saves all users you have followed and unfollowed in a local database.
 This prevents that you keep following the same person over and over again.
-However, if you remove the app, this database will be permanently deleted.
+However, **if you remove the app, this database will be permanently deleted.**

 Make sure to do regular backups by navigating to Database > Export.